0xffff-one/0xffff-lib/README.md

 }
 ```

-Then, we can run the test by: `bazel test` and check if the function of the module works as expected.
+Finally, we can run the test by executing `bazel test` and check if the function(s) of the module works as expected.

 ## Contribution

-CI support is coming.
-And we will make some tags in the issues including:
+CI support is coming, and we will tag some issues, including:

-* Feature request; There will detailed document to describe the proposal.
+* Feature requests; There will detailed documentation about the proposals made by community members.
     * Easy
     * Medium
     * Hard